STAT547-UBC-2019-20/demo_project/docs/milestone1-547-example.md

 ### Research Question

-In this analysis, we will seek to determine the relationship between the AQ-10 result (cumulative score) and the age of the individual.
+In this analysis, we will use logistic regression to determine the relationship between the AQ-10 result (cumulative score) and the age of the individual.

 ### Plan of Action